MichaelCurrin/javascript-bundling-quickstarts/quickstarts/webpack-babel-typescript/README.md

-# Webpack Babel TypeScript
+# Webpack + Babel + TypeScript quickstart

-Extend the [Webpack example](../webpack) by adding support for Babel and TypeScript.
+Extends the [Webpack example](../webpack/) by adding support for Babel and TypeScript.

 ## Packages used